Do You Qualify for the Energy-Efficient Commercial Buildings Deduction?

-Building owners, tenants making improvements, architects, engineers, or other designers of governmental buildings with properties (typically greater than 50,000 SF) placed-in-service after December 31, 2005 and prior to December 31, 2020 that are energy efficient
+Building owners, tenants making improvements, architects, engineers, or other designers of governmental buildings with properties (typically greater than 50,000 SF) placed-in-service after December 31, 2005.
+This deduction became permanent as a result of the Consolidated Appropriations legislation.

 We Help You Uncover Benefits

 Energy efficiency deduction of up to $1.80 per square foot of properties